MNeverOff/MNeverOff/README.md

 ## Welcome

 :wave: Hey there!
-This page is a small collection of my hobbyis projects that I had time to work on inbetween NDA'd jobs or stuff that I was allowed to make public through work or research activities.
+This page is a small collection of my hobbyist projects that I had time to work on inbetween NDA'd jobs or stuff that I was allowed to make public through work or research activities.

 ### About